andreasvarga/MatrixEquations.jl/README.md

 numerical software to solve classes of Lyapunov, Sylvester and Riccati matrix equations at a performance level comparable with efficient structure exploiting Fortran implementations, as those available in the Systems and Control Library [SLICOT](http://slicot.org/).
-This goal has been fully achieved for Lyapunov and Sylvester equation solvers, for which the codes for complex data significantly outperform similar functions available in the MATLAB Control System Toolbox (which rely on SLICOT), while performing at practically same performance level for real data.
+This goal has been fully achieved for Lyapunov and Sylvester equation solvers, for which the codes for both real and complex data perform at practically same performance level as similar functions available in the MATLAB Control System Toolbox (which rely on SLICOT).

 The available functions in the `MatrixEquation.jl` package cover both standard and generalized continuous and discrete Lyapunov, Sylvester and Riccati equations for both real and complex data.
 The functions for the solution of Lyapunov and Sylvester equations rely on efficient structure exploiting solvers for which the input data are in Schur or generalized Schur forms.
 A comprehensive set of Lyapunov and Sylvester operators has been implemented, which allow the estimation of condition numbers of these operators.
 The implementation of Riccati equation solvers employ orthogonal Schur vectors based methods and their extensions to linear matrix pencil based reduction approaches.
 The calls of all functions with adjoint (in complex case) or transposed (in real case) arguments are fully supported by appropriate computational algorithms, thus the matrix copying operations are mostly avoided.
-This contrasts with the current practice used in Julia (up to v1.2), where operations on adjoint or transposed matrices are often not supported (see, for example, the Linear Algebra functions [lyap](https://docs.julialang.org/en/v1.2/stdlib/LinearAlgebra/#LinearAlgebra.lyap) and [sylvester](https://docs.julialang.org/en/v1.2/stdlib/LinearAlgebra/#LinearAlgebra.sylvester)).

 The current version of the package includes the following functions: